MAIN FEATURES AND COMPONENTS OF THE CONNECTIVE TISSUE – 2

 Cells of the connective tissue

-The most common resident cells that occupy the type of typical connective tissue called connective tissue properare thefibroblasts, macrophages, mast cells and mesenchymal cells.
+The most common resident cells of the type called connective tissue proper are the fibroblasts, mast cells and mesenchymal cells.

-In other types and subtypes of connective tissue we have other resident cells, such as chondrocytes in cartilage, osteoblasts and osteocytes in bone and so on.
+Other types and subtypes of connective tissue contain typical resident cells found only in that types , such as the chondrocytes in cartilage, and the osteoblasts and osteocytes in bone.

-Most resident cells are relatively long-lived, but when necessary – for example, when they need to increase their activity during inflammatory or healing processes, or when they need to stimulate growth – their numbers can increase at the expense of mesenchymal stem cells (in the case of fibroblasts) or from progenitor cells from the hemopoietic marrow (in the case of mast cells and macrophages).
+The resident cells are usually long-lived.
+When necessary, such as after a loss or if they need to increase their activity during inflammatory or healing processes, their number increases at the expense of mesenchymal stem cells or from progenitor cells that arrive from the hemopoietic bone marrow.

 Extracellular matrix (ECM)

-The macromolecules of the extracellular matrix of connective tissue are characteristic ans special glycoproteins, glycosaminoglycans and proteoglycans, whose molecular composition, quantity and relative proportion vary in different types of connective tissue and in different locations and organs of the organism.
+The macromolecules that constitute the extracellular matrix are proteins, glycoproteins, glycosaminoglycans and proteoglycans, whose molecular composition, quantity and relative proportion may differ in various types of connective tissue and in different locations of the organism.

-An important group of proteins of the ECM is organized into long structures of varying thickness and length, forming filaments.
-The thicker filaments are visible under the light microscope and are called connective tissue fibers and constitute the fibrillar extracellular matrix.
+An important group of ECM proteins is organized in filaments of varying thicknesses and lengths.
+The thicker filaments, visible under the light microscope, are called connective tissue fibers and constitute part of the fibrillar extracellular matrix.

-Many macromolecules – mainly glycosaminoglycans and proteoglycans – do not participate in the filaments and fibers and constitute the fundamental extracellular matrix.
-These components of the matrix are not always well preserved in histological preparations and do not always stain very well with routine stains.
-Therefore, in sections they causee an apparently “empty” appearance of many parts of the exytacellular matrix of the connective tissue.
+Some components of the fundamental matrix are not well preserved during routine preparation of histological sections and do not stain well with routine stains.
+Therefore, under the microscope some areas of the connective tissue extracellular matrix appear as “empty spaces”.
 Many of these components can be visualized by other stains and by histochemical or immunohistochemical techniques.